 In an ideal world you will find the pieces of art that speak to you and by nature they will fit in with your home.

 However often there is a time-line and you want to make your space complete.
 There are many ways to get access to fantastic work.
 Susanne suggests finding a gallery that you love and trust, and asking others about their art and where they got it.
 You might be surprised how much people love talking about this, and you never know what discoveries this might lead to.
 In February Toronto hosts The Artist Project, a large and accessible contemporary art fair, providing access to around 250 artists and their work.

 Pieces For An Open Concept Floor Plan

-Susanne admits that art for an open-concept space can be tough, but a rewarding challenge.
-She suggests:
+Susanne admits that art for an open-concept space can be tough, but a rewarding challenge:

 Using one anchor-piece, perhaps your largest piece as a starting point is a good idea.
 I think the best thing to do is just experiment by laying pieces out on the floor together or leaning against the wall.

 Susanne also suggests moving these around a lot because it can be surprising to find out which pieces complement one another in unexpected ways.
 For smaller pieces, consider grouping them together or hung low over pieces of furniture like a bench or console.
 Susanne suggests another classic tip to keep in mind for your space, "do not hang your art too high!"

 Another set of eyes from an artistic friend could be key, or if budget permits a splurge for that perfect piece, an art-consultant.
 Susanne recommends local art consultant Kari Anderson.